mighty0101/TripHazard_V3/README.md

 12v to 5v converter.<br>
 8 inch lightbar designed for ATVs<br>
 XBox 360 depth camera for now.
 It's on the upgrade list (it's losing support in the open source community.)<br><br>
+JBL Flip 5 for sound.

 I've added "controllerboard" python script for Xbox Bluetooth controller.<br>
 The "fingerboard" keyboard script has changed, but not for the better.
-I'm stripping it down. (mostly LED and sound stuff"<br>
+I'm stripping it down. (mostly LED and sound stuff)<br>
 The LEDs are not at the top of my list and are on the back-burner.<br>

 Special thanks to Jim Reel who welded the main canopy for me.
 See you on the flip side.